MichaelMilstead/react-conversational-text/README.md

 ## Example Usage

-To see an example react app using this package, checkout [this repository.](https://github.com/MichaelMilstead/react-conversational-text/tree/main/example/conversational-text-tester)
+To see an example react app using this package, check out [this repository.](https://github.com/MichaelMilstead/react-conversational-text/tree/main/example/conversational-text-tester)

 ## Issues and Feature Requests